-Other outpatient facility claims constitute the wide variety of outpatient services and facility claims that are not categorized elsewhere.
+Other outpatient facility claims constitute a wide variety of outpatient services billed on facility claims which are not categorized elsewhere.
+These services can include outpatient procedures, imaging, tests, or ambulance services.
 When possible, we use the CPT codes associated with each claim line to price-standardize the claim.
 In instances where a CPT code is not available, we use the revenue code on the claim line.
 Each CPT or revenue code is associated with a quantity.
 The total payments for each code are summed and then divided by the sum of quantities to create a code rate for each CPT and revenue code, i.e.: